datanav/docs/notifications.rst

 If at least one rule is currently triggered, the summary-entry for the pipe will have a "status"-property with the value "failed" and a "notifications"-property with a list of the ongoing notifications.

+The subscription summary entries can have notifications for the following notification rule types:

+* store_disk_usage_upper_limit
+   This is a built-in rule that is automatically added to all subscriptions.
+   It triggers if the subscription is using too much disk space.

+* license_expiration_date
+   This is a built-in rule that is automatically added to all subscriptions.
+   This ruletype checks if the subscription's license is getting close to its expiration date.

 This endpoint implements the :doc:`JSON Pull Protocol <json-pull>`.